Big1dookie/Shit-pkg/README.md

 Clone the repository:

-git clone <repository-url>
+> git clone <repository-url>
-cd shit-pkg
+> cd shit-pkg

 Make the main script executable:

-chmod +x shit-pkg
+> chmod +x shit-pkg

 You can run it directly:

-./shit-pkg detect
+> ./shit-pkg detect

 Or put it somewhere in your PATH:

-mkdir -p ~/.local/bin
+> mkdir -p ~/.local/bin
-ln -sf "$PWD/shit-pkg" ~/.local/bin/shit-pkg
+> ln -sf "$PWD/shit-pkg" ~/.local/bin/shit-pkg

 Then make sure ~/.local/bin is in your PATH.

 Check:

-command -v shit-pkg
+> command -v shit-pkg

 For Development:

-SHIT-PKG is currently written in Bash.
+SHIT-PKG is currently written in Bash, yep.

 Syntax-check the script with: